StorageB/custom-command-toggle/README.md

 #### A GNOME extension to run commands using a GNOME quick toggle.

-Custom Command Toggle is an extension for GNOME 45/46/47 to run user-defined commands by switching a customizable quick toggle button on or off.
+Custom Command Toggle is an extension for GNOME 45/46/47 to run user-defined commands from a fully customizable quick toggle button.

 <br>